wasp-lang/wasp/web/docs/database/crud.md

 CRUD operations are a mechanism for getting a backend up and running quickly, but it depends on the information it can get from the Wasp app.
 The more information that it can pick up from your app, the more powerful it will be out of the box.

 We plan on supporting CRUD operations and growing them to become the easiest way to create your backend.
-Follow along on [this Github issue](https://github.com/wasp-lang/wasp/issues/1253) to see how we are doing.
+Follow along on [this GitHub issue](https://github.com/wasp-lang/wasp/issues/1253) to see how we are doing.

 ## Options Reference

-#### Which operations are supported?
+CRUD declaration work on top of existing entity declaration.
+We'll fully explore the API using two examples:

+1. A basic CRUD declaration that relies on default options.
+2. A more involved CRUD declaration that uses extra options and overrides.

+### Declaring a CRUD With Default Options

-If we create CRUD operations for an entity named `Task`,
+If we create CRUD operations for an entity named `Task`, like this:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">